c-m-w/PHYS-Assignments/README.md

 \end{equation}
 $$

-<em>Objective.</em> Plot and calculate the numerical derivatives of a function $f(x)$ using different methods, such as Eq.
-(1).
+<em>Objective.</em> Plot and calculate the numerical derivatives of a function $f(x)$ using different methods, such as the above equation.
 Compare numerical derivatives to the analytic derivative.
 Determine the smallest step $\delta$ that is still within the precision of a float.

 ## <em>Assignment 2</em>